StackVista/stackstate-docs/configure/logging/enable-logging.md

 {% tabs %}
 {% tab title="CLI command" %}
 ```
-# get ID of the view
+# get IDs of all views
 sts graph list QueryView

 # get the ID of the specified view's "viewHealthStateConfiguration"